-v) Provisions, contingent liabilities, commitments and contingent assets amount of such obligation can be reliably estimated.
+v) Provisions, contingent liabilities, commitments and contingent assets

+The Company recognises a provision when there is a present obligation as a result of a past event and it is more likely than not that there will be an outflow of resources embodying economic benefits to settle such obligations and the amount of such obligation can be reliably estimated.
 Provisions are discounted to their present value (where time value of money is material) and are determined based on the management's estimation of the outflow required to settle the obligation at the balance sheet date.
 These are reviewed at each balance sheet date and adjusted to reflect current management estimates.